nest/nestml/doc/getting_help.rst

 NEST draws its strength from the many people that use and improve it.
 We are happy to consider your contributions (e.g., new models, bug or documentation fixes) for addition to the official version of NEST.

-If you find an error in the code or documentaton or want to suggest a feature, submit an issue on GitHub at `<https://github.com/nest/nestml>`_.
+If you find an error in the code or documentation or want to suggest a feature, submit an issue on GitHub at `<https://github.com/nest/nestml>`_.

 Make sure to check that your issue has not already been reported there before creating a new one.